-Brindle Bass rockcods (Epinephilus lanceolatus) are large, predatory fish found in estuaries, coral and rock reefs (often with caves).
-They are highly inquisitive fish and easy to approach which made them a popular target for recreational fishers.
-This led to a rapid decline in abundances and from 1992 they have been fully protected in South African waters.
-Therefore, fishing of any kind is not permitted.
+Brindle bass rockcod (Epinephelus lanceolatus) are large, predatory fish found in estuaries, coral and rock reefs (often with caves).
+It was a popular trophy fish due to its large size and inquisitive nature making it easy to approach.
+This led to a rapid decline in abundances.
+Brindle bass rockcod were nationally listed as Vulnerable in the 2018 National Biodiversity Assessment.
+Brindle bass rockcod are fully protected in South African waters and fishing of any kind is strictly prohibited.

 No-one in South Africa may catch, sell or buy species that are fully protected.